criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 This Chart deploys a Cribl LogStream worker group.

 # New Capabilities
-* support for the 3.0.2 version of LogStream (default version)
+* support for the 3.1 version of LogStream (default version)
-* support for using a fixed IP address for the LoadBalancer in the workergroup, via the new `service.loadBalancerIP` options.
-NOTE: This is not universally supported on K8s implementations - make sure you check your implementation before trying to use this option.
+* support for using the nodeSelector configuration option to manage pod scheduling

 # Deployment